MutinAndrei/Influence-of-salinity-on-the-evolution-of-G.-lacustris/README.md

 3.2. **Trim alignment cycle**

-After that, trim the alignment using the following command (specifying the path to the TrimAl program beforehand):
+After that, trim the alignment using the following command (specifying the path to the TrimAl (version 1.5) program beforehand):

 ```
 for x in *.aln; do /path/to/trimal -in $x -out $x.trim -automated1; done